Vehicle Ramming Self-Assessment Tool

 - Yes – Objects exist that would prevent a vehicle from maneuvering in the space.

-- No - Heavy objects and/or barriers exist that prevent a vehicle from maneuvering in the space.
+- No - No heavy objects and/or barriers exist that prevent a vehicle from maneuvering in the space.

 Can a vehicle gain access to the environment from along the side of the street?